PREVIEW-Soccer-Weary Barca seek quick end to La Liga title race

-The leaders host Real Betis on Sunday (1900 British Time) having been swept out of their semi-final 7-0 on aggregate by a far superior Bayern Munich on Wednesday.
+The leaders host Real Betis on Sunday (1900 GMT) having been swept out of their semi-final 7-0 on aggregate by a far superior Bayern Munich on Wednesday.

-With five games left, Barca hold an 11-point lead over second-placed Real Madrid, who host Real Valladolid on Saturday (1800 British Time).
+With five games left, Barca hold an 11-point lead over second-placed Real Madrid, who host Real Valladolid on Saturday (1800).

 A victory for Barca and a defeat for Real would be enough to secure Tito Vilanova the league trophy in his debut season at the Nou Camp helm.